Best Scheduling Tools for Group Meetings in 2026 (Modern Alternatives to Polls & Email Chains)

 What booking suites do best

-• Handle routing (e.g., round robin across a sales team).
+- Handle routing (e.g., round robin across a sales team) for 1:1 intake.

-Where they fall short for internal group meetings
+Where they fall short for multi-party external meetings

-• They add complexity (workflows, routing rules, branding) that you don't need for a simple internal sync.
+- They add complexity (workflows, routing rules, branding) that is overkill for a partner sync or an investor update.

 WonderCal's focused approach